laurent-martin/aspera-hsts-operations/README.md

 Access keys created with this API user will enable transfers that will be running on the host under user `$aspera_os_user`.

-In order to be able to create access keys, we have to remove any docroot and define storage restrictions, to which access key creation will be limited to, for the transfer user.
+In order to be able to create access keys, we have to remove any **docroot** and define storage restrictions, to which access key creation will be limited to, for the transfer user.
 The simplest is to define a loose restriction:

 ```bash
 asconfigurator -x "set_user_data;user_name,$aspera_os_user;absolute,AS_NULL;file_restriction,|*"
 ```

-When parameters for `asperanoded` (node api server) are modified, one shall restart the daemon to reload the configuration:
+When parameters for `asperanoded` (Node API server) are modified, one shall restart the daemon to reload the configuration:

 ```bash
 systemctl restart asperanoded